hendrikyong/calculator/README.md

 # Calculator App

-This is a simple React-based calculator application that performs basic arithmetic operations and handles square roots.
+This is a simple React-based calculator application that performs basic arithmetic operations, handles square roots and percentages.
 It uses the `mathjs` library to evaluate mathematical expressions and manages the state for user interactions.

 ## Features